Readit News logoReadit News

 I'll do a writeup when i finish putting out fires!

-tazu · a year ago
+tazu · 2 years ago

 By the performance of it, probably some bloated server-side Javascript running on a toaster.

-wordToDaBird · a year ago
+wordToDaBird · 2 years ago

 Just an idea, but make it an internet game.
 Have a level 2,3,4.